 When you’re working at home, there are multiple responsibilities to look after.
 Juggling them can prove to be more difficult with the addition of work priorities.
 With so many things to attend to, it is easy to compromise your work and make it last in your priorities.

 But you need to set limits on when you need to work and when you must attend to all your errands at home.
 Expect nothing less than professionalism from yourself, and have a schedule dedicated for work only.

 When you become your own boss, it could either be a positive or negative thing.
 You may tend to relax too much and forsake work, or you can overwork yourself too.
 Don’t be too hard on yourself and run yourself into the ground or you’ll risk burnout.

 After every task you complete, take time out to relax and reward yourself often for tasks well done.
 Practising the art of self-care will enable you to save the strength you need to complete your next set of tasks and result in more quality work.

-However, you also need to ensure that you do not neglect your obligations to your home and family when you focus a great deal of your time on work.
+However, you also need to ensure that you do not neglect your obligations to your home and family when you focus a great deal of your time at work.
 The key here is balance.